rosalindpan/rosalindpan.github.io/index.markdown

 layout: home
 ---

 Hello there!
-My name is Rosalind :)

-I'm a graduate student in the lab of Rob
-Phillips at California Institute of Technology.
+My name is Rosalind :) I'm a graduate student in the lab of [Rob Phillips](https://www.rpgroup.caltech.edu/) at California Institute of Technology.

 I graduated from the University of Chicago in 2022, where I majored in Biological Sciences and Computational and Applied Mathematics.
+At UChicago, I worked with [D. Allan Drummond](https://drummondlab.org/) on the evolutionary analysis of unalignable protein sequences.

-I am broadly interested in using quantitative methods in the field of mathematics and physics to study biological phenomena.
+I am broadly interested in using quantitative methods to study biological phenomena.
 In my current research in the Phillips lab, I combine statistical physics and microbiology to examine the mechanisms underlying transcriptional regulation.

 When I'm not in the lab, I enjoy painting, making amigurumi, playing guitar, and going to concerts!
 My favourite band is a rock band from Manchester, England called [The 1975](https://the1975.com/).
-Check out their music!
+Check out their music <3

 ## Papers